nygman/hscript/README.md

     unblocker_rules.RULE2... (hash)
 *Add more rules to make a package!*

-## Start HScripting:
+## Start hscripting:
 * [Hola on Github](https://github.com/HolaAPI/HScript)
 * From [Unblocker settings page](http://client.hola.org/client_cgi/):
   * Click *'I am smart, I can write a new Unblocker script'*
   * Click *'View script...' on any of the site buttons*
-* Search the web for "HScript" or "Hola Script" + keywords
+* Search the web for "hscript" or "Hola script" + keywords
-  * e.g. Google: "Social sites HScript"
+  * e.g. Google: "Social sites hscript"
-* Copy an HScript whose functionality resembles your desired HScript, and modify it to your needs.
+* Copy an hscript whose functionality resembles your desired hscript, and modify it to your needs.

 ## Installing Hola Unblocker:
-[HOLA](http://hola.org) is available for Windows/Android/Chrome/Firefox

-*Linux/Mac/ChromeOS is supported by the Hola Unblocker browser extensions*
+[Hola](http://hola.org) is available for Windows/Android/Chrome/Firefox.
+Linux/Mac/ChromeOS is supported by the Hola Unblocker Chrome and Firefox browser extensions.

 ## Usage:
-* We recommend opening your own Github or similar repository for all the HScript/HScript Packages you create.
+* We recommend opening your own Github or similar repository for all the hscript/hscript Packages you create.
-* Share HScript and HScript package links with anyone by posting on your site, Facebook, Twitter, Github or anywhere you choose!
+* Share hscript and hscript package links with anyone by posting on your site, Facebook, Twitter, Github or anywhere you choose!
-* Add an HScript by clicking the link, this will redirect to Hola Unblocker setting page and request approval for adding to the list of Unblocked sites.
+* Add an hscript by clicking the link, this will redirect to Hola Unblocker setting page and request approval for adding to the list of Unblocked sites.
 If Hola is not installed or running, user is prompted.
 * Try it out now by adding the [Hola Redirect Demo](http://hola.org/share?sid=ca7bb33efed0bc08) to your Hola Unblocker!
-* You can create, share and remove an HScript from the Hola Unblocker settings page by clicking the "I am smart" link.
+* You can create, share and remove an hscript from the Hola Unblocker settings page by clicking the "I am smart" link.

 ## Recommend changes and feedback:
-Fork us on Github and request any changes or improvements related to HScript or our documenation!
-You can always email us at *<a href="mailto:help@hola.org?Subject=HScript%20feedback%20from%20Github%20user">help at hola dot org</a>!*
+Fork us on Github and request any changes or improvements related to hscript or our documenation!
+You can always email us at *<a href="mailto:api@hola.org?Subject=HScript%20feedback%20from%20Github%20user">api@hola.org</a>!*